 Substation building services

-This technical article introduces five main principles involved with substation control building and switchyard services that make a lot of troubles to substation crew if poorly designed.
+This technical article introduces five main principles involved with substation control building and switchyard services that make a lot of trouble to substation crew if poorly designed.
 The article covers basic internal and external lighting design, heating, ventilation and air-conditioning (HVAC) as well as fire detection and suppression practice.

 Any of mentioned substation services could trigger disastrous effects like human casualties and million-dollar equipment damage.
 The real question is why services like these lack of proper design.